carmenbianca/report-liferay/report.md

 Dublin.
 I was brought in to solve a specific issue related to the company's licensing challenges: The process of licensing compliance is manual, which takes a lot of time.
-My goal was to implement automation into this process---to automatically check the licensing of \gls{inbound} third-party code, and follow industry best-practices by providing unified and unambigious licensing information for \gls{outbound} code.
-This goal was limited in scope to Liferay Portal, the company's primary product.
+My goal was to implement automation into this process---to automatically check the licensing of \gls{inbound}[^inbound-summary] third-party code, and to provide unified and unambiguous licensing information conformant with industry best-practices for \gls{outbound}[^outbound-summary] code.
+This goal was limited in scope to the source code repository of Liferay Portal, the company's primary product.

+[^inbound-summary]: Third-party licensed code that enters the project.
+[^outbound-summary]: Licensed code that is distributed with the project.

 To provide foundational information to tackle this problem, I performed a research that inquired for the most suitable solution for automating Liferay's